Please find below a selection of statistics about vegan beauty and household brands products and sales.

 Lots of facts and figures on animal testing can be found here.
 Please contact Cruelty Free International’s (formerly BUAV) press office with specific questions as this is their area of expertise.

-- From 1st May 2021, China will remove the mandatory animal testing requirements for imported ‘general’ cosmetics.
+- From 1st May 2021, China removed the mandatory animal testing requirements for imported ‘general’ cosmetics.
 Source

 - In April 2021, Maryland became the 5th US state the ban animal-tested cosmetics.
 Source